Minkailee/Clickview-Interview/Task1.md

 # b) Please explain how natural joins differ from explicit joins
 ### Explanation:
-Natural Join gives you the records from the two tables that sharing the common column, but explicit join would give you the records that also fullfill the join conditions.
+Natural Join gives you the records from the two tables that sharing the common columns, but explicit join would only give you the records that fullfill the join conditions.